top of page

 Max

 Max needed a complicated dental as he had 4 broken canines.
-Poor boy must have been in a lot of pain for some time.
-He may have to be referred for this surgery.
-He was fairly relaxed at the vet when he wasn't being handled.
-He probably hasn't been touched for a long time even though he is used to asking people for food to survive.
-He has been blood tested for FIV and FeLV - awaiting results.
+The poor boy must have been in a lot of pain for quite some time and needed to be referred for this surgery.
+He was fairly relaxed at the vet - when he wasn't being handled!
+Max probably hadn't been touched for a long time, even though he was used to asking people for food to survive.
+He was also blood tested for FIV and FeLV it was just a case of waiting for those results.

 May 27th

-Andrea took him to get his 1st vaccination.
+Andrea took Max to get his 1st vaccination.
 He was fine being handled and was a very sweet boy.

 May 28th

-Fantastic news!
-The vet received his test results and Max tested negative for both FIV and FeLV!
-We are so happy and this is very lucky for such a long term stray.
+We had great news today!
+The vet called with the test results and Max had tested negative for both FIV and FeLV!
+We were so happy!
+It was very lucky for such a long term stray.

-He has settled in to a small pen at PCL and is eating well.
-He’s currently sitting inside a carrier most of the time to feel safe.
+He had settled into a small pen at PCL and was eating well, although Max spent most of his time at this point sitting in a carrier to feel safe.

-Maria took him some chicken on Monday and sat on the floor talking to him.
-After a while, he felt comfortable enough to take chicken from her hand and actually let her stroke him.
-Turned out he is so gentle and she ended up feeding him the whole pot!
+Maria took him some chicken in and sat on the floor just talking to him.
+After a while, he felt comfortable enough to take some chicken from her hand and actually let her stroke him.
+It turned out he was so gentle that she ended up feeding him the whole pot!

 June 3rd

-Max has now been moved to our bigger 'socialisation' pen which he is sharing with two older kittens.
-They are all getting on fine and the more timid kitten, Bud, hides in the carrier with Max.
+Max was moved to our bigger 'socialisation' pen which he was sharing with two older kittens.
+They all shared the space well and the more timid kitten, Bud, enjoyed hiding in the carrier with Max.

-Max hisses and growls a bit when you first go in but is soon happy when given chicken and strokes.
+Max hissed and growled a bit when volunteers first went in but was soon happy when given chicken and strokes!

 July 24 Max scooping chicken.jpg